 3. Schedule in events and prepare for success.

-Refer to your calendar and jot down where do you have to be today and when.
+Refer to your calendar and jot down where you have to be today and when.
 What can you do to make it all go smoothly?
-Do you need to take snacks and swimming bags for the lesson, forms to the appointment, retainer to the orthodontist, eco bags to the supermarket?
+Do you need to take snacks and a swimming bag for the lesson, forms to the appointment, retainer to the orthodontist, eco bags to the supermarket?
 Park it all by the front door so you’re not flying around last-minute.
 Leave some gaps so you can slot in some other things . . .
 Could you prep dinner earlier?
 Run an errand on the way to school?
 Use this valuable space to prepare for a successful day!

-Once you’ve done your 3 M.I.T’s, what else would be great to get done today?
+Once you’ve done your three MITs, what else would be great to get done today?
 You might not get to all (or any) of these, but it’s good to have something to aim for.
 Remember – even if something’s not urgent yet, it’s good to get it done now before it becomes urgent.
 Often I need to carry tasks in this section over to the next day, but as long as I get my three MITs done, I feel a great sense of accomplishment.
 Make sure you do enough things from your ME Time Action Sheet too!

-5. Phone calls and emails
+6. Phone calls and emails.

 Instead of making phone calls throughout the day, note the calls you need to make and do them all at once.
 Stay out of your inbox as much as possible and set a time limit once you do go in.
 Write down anyone you need to email and send those mails before you get caught up in fresh ones.
-(I know, easier said than done . . .
+I know, easier said than done . . .
 There’s a nice white space at the bottom for all of those extra thoughts and notes that pop up throughout the day.
 You can refer to those when designing your next day.

 In the comments below, let me know what you think about designing your day on paper like this each day?
 What’s your biggest struggle when it comes to managing your time?